Operation Kiebitz: Prisoner escape plan

 Coded messages were sent by mail through the International Committee of the Red Cross to the German prisoners at Camp 30 in Bowmanville, east of Toronto.
 These messages were intercepted by Canadian military intelligence and Canadian police who were screening all prisoner communications.
-The Canadian authorities did not tip off the prisoners that their plans were detected as the Royal Canadian Navy was hoping to get a rare chance to seize a German U-boat in Canadian waters; a feat that would have been an intelligence coup for the Allied navies.
+The Canadian authorities did not tip off the prisoners that their plans were detected as the Royal Canadian Navy was hoping to get a rare chance to seize a German U-boat in Canadian waters, a feat that would have been an intelligence coup for the Allied navies.

 Tunnelling

 The military, Royal Canadian Mounted Police ("Mounties") and camp guards monitored the German prisoners as they began to secretly dig several tunnels, at least one of which would eventually lead outside the camp boundaries.
 The tunnellers also created a crude railway that could haul the soil out of the tunnel, allowing the work to proceed more quickly and efficiently.
 At one point the excavated dirt from one of the tunnels collapsed part of the ceiling in a camp building where it was being hidden.
 The camp guards, aware of the ruse, did not stop the project.

 As the date of the escape attempt drew closer, the Mounties and military guards moved in and seized the prisoners as they sought to implement their plan and collapsed the tunnel.
 In desperation, one of the Kriegsmarine officers, Wolfgang Heyda, captain of U-434, managed to escape over the camp walls using a crude zip-wire on electrical cables.
 Heyda eluded search parties and the massive police response and somehow made his way on Canadian National Railways passenger trains from southern Ontario to Pointe de Maisonnette.
-Heyda arrived at the location at the appointed time only to be arrested by Mounties and naval personnel, who were waiting to co-ordinate a surface task force that would attempt to attack and or seize the U-boat.
+Heyda arrived at the location at the appointed time only to be arrested by Mounties and naval personnel, who were waiting to co-ordinate a surface task force that would attempt to attack and/or seize the U-boat.

 Operation Pointe Maisonnette

 In order to capture the U-boat, the Royal Canadian Navy and the Canadian Army established a portable surface radar array on shore at the Pointe de Maisonnette (New Brunswick) lighthouse, which would be used to locate the submarine by a task force of several warships centred on HMCS Rimouski.
-Rimouski was outfitted with an experimental diffuse lighting system that was considered revolutionary at the time.
-She and the rest of the task group, under the command of Desmond Piers were hidden nearby to wait for the German submarine.
+Rimouski was outfitted with an experimental diffused lighting camouflage system that was considered revolutionary at the time.
+She and the rest of the task group, under the command of Desmond Piers, were hidden nearby to wait for the German submarine.